 Though my mom, dad, brother and I lived in the suburbs, all our family lived in the country; both sets of grandparents gardened, canned, sat on porch swings, shot BB guns with us, fished from their ponds, and cooked from scratch.
 It was truly living the dream for my brother and me, every summer, all summer long.

-I grew up and though I never stopped dreaming of the farm I wanted, I never saw it in my future.
+I never stopped dreaming of the farm I wanted, but I never saw it in my future.
 It seemed unattainable.

 My husband is a dreamer.
 But he isn’t a dreamer by definition- he is a dreamer that sees a dream, sets a goal, and gets ‘er done.
 So, maybe he is in fact a “do-er.”